Antiz96/antiz.fr/content/blog/website_workflow.md

 I make my changes *(creating an article, update the theme, add new parameters to the website, etc...)* locally on my computer inside the git repository in the `dev` branch.
 Once the changes are done, I push them to the GitHub repo and I create a `merge request` from the `dev` branch to the `main` one, which will trigger a `CI` job.

-This `CI` job is divided into two tasks: The [test](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/test.yml) one and the [build](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/build.yml) one.
+This `CI` job is divided into two tasks: The [build](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml#L8-L49) one and the [test](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml#L51-L72) one.

+- The build task:

+The build task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, it automatically pushes the built website to the `dev` branch (and thus, to the current `merge request`).
+See a run of the build task [here](https://github.com/Antiz96/antiz.fr/actions/runs/5719045497/job/15496143825).

 - The test task:

 The test task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically runs a bunch of tests/linters against the relevant files of the repository, to make sure the changes I made are correctly written/syntaxed.
-See a run of the test task [here]().
+See a run of the test task [here](https://github.com/Antiz96/antiz.fr/actions/runs/5719045497/job/15496143616).

-- The build task:

-The build task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, it automatically pushes the built website to the `dev` branch (and thus, to the current `merge request`).
-See a run of the build task [here]().

 ### CD

-Once both of the above `CI` tasks succeeded (meaning the tests went through without any errors and the website has successfully been built and pushed to the `dev` branch of the repository), I launch a job on my [Jenkins](https://www.jenkins.io/) server targeting the `dev` branch:
+Once both of the above `CI` tasks succeeded (the website has successfully been built and pushed to the `dev` branch of the repository and the tests went through without any errors), I launch a job on my [Jenkins](https://www.jenkins.io/) server targeting the `dev` branch:

 ![alt_text](../images/Jenkins_Update_Website_Job_Dev.png "Jenkins - Update Website Job Dev")